thindil/steamsky/bin/doc/MODDING.md

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
-In this mode game create file *debug.log* in *data* directory.
-To start game in debug mode run it with parameter --debug=[debugtype].
+In this mode game create file *debug.log* in the game's *data* directory and print the messages to the console.
+To start game in debug mode run it with parameter `--debug=[debugLevel]`.
 Example:

-`./steamsky --debug=everything`
+`./steamsky --debug=all`

-At this moment available are three types of debug:

-* Option 'everything' means to log each debug message to a file.
-At this moment this means information about loading game data (ships/recipes/items/modules) and also some combat data.
-This option may be useful to check that the data of new/added items, etc is correct.
-Additionally, its spawns debug menu for modifying the game data.
-* Option 'combat' means to log debug messages only from combat.
+The levels for debugging are almost identical to the Nim Level enumeration: all, debug, info, notice, warn, error, fatal, none and menu

-* Option 'menu' spawns only debug menu after starting the game for modifying the data.
+The last option doesn't create the log file but creates the debug menu instead, for modifying the game's data.